“Everything you see, I owe to spaghetti.” ~Sophia Loren

 We’ve had two or three pasta nights now, one with friends, the other were nights at home, family only.
 Each time, we included wine, as one does when a night feels taste-focused.
 I’m becoming accustomed to wines from Bordeaux that seem to mirror the essence of our pasta nights: newly discovered, surprisingly approachable, economical, Old World authentic and most importantly, delicious.

-For our pasta we used a machine, which comes with instructions on how to roll the pasta, which starts out as a ball, is cut and flattened and then fed through the machine at various settings to produce a fabric of dough used to make perfect spaghetti and fettuccine.
+For our pasta we used a machine that comes with instructions on how to roll the pasta, which starts out as a ball, is cut and flattened and then fed through the machine at various settings to produce a fabric of dough used to make perfect spaghetti and fettuccine.
 It could also be cut and shaped to make any sort of pasta imaginable.
 Our experience is nascent and we’ve only done spaghetti and fettuccine with the machine.
 There will be much creativity in months and years to come, and I suggest this is the most exciting and encouraging point: room to grow, room to love, room to learn…

 To Make the Pasta